 - Take a little bit of petroleum jelly and spread it on your hairline and ears to keep the hair dye from staining your face.
-You don’t want to walk around with a birthmark-looking stain on your face for three days, do you?

 - Use gloves on your hands, protective covers for your ears, and a cape for your shoulders.
 If you don’t have a cape, go for an old t-shirt that you don’t mind getting stained.
 This is because regardless of your hair’s length, the hair color will drip and definitely stain your clothes.